KonnorRogers/mrujs/docs/src/_documentation/tutorials/02-practical-guide-to-mrujs.md

 ## Making a request expect a certain response.

 If you're familiar with `Accept` headers, mrujs provides a way to expect a certain response.
-For example, if I want JSON to be return I could do this:
+For example, if I want JSON to be returned I could do this:

 ```html